Liberty Savage: Ethan Scott and Theresa McQueen

 Before she entered Hollyoaks, it was revealed that Liberty was engaged to fellow newcomer Ethan Scott (Craig Vye).
 Vye said "It's quite a casual relationship to begin with - she thinks about it more seriously than [he does].
 She thinks that [they're] engaged."
 A love triangle between Liberty, Ethan and Theresa McQueen (Jorgie Porter) is formed.
 Liberty becomes friends with Theresa, but Theresa meets Ethan and a mutual attraction between them grows.
 In April 2011, Liberty and Ethan have their engagement party.
 Vye told soap opera reporting magazine Soaplife that Ethan is in love with Liberty, but does not love her enough to marry her.
 "There is a point where [Theresa and Ethan] share a moment and realise something could happen between them."
 Vye teased the love triangle saying, "Liberty has been quite needy with the whole wedding thing, but Ethan sees her in a different light when she gets all standoffish with him," Vye told Soaplife of the storyline.
-"He sees her sing at Chez Chez and it's clear he's still smitten." he confirmed that him and Liberty were going to get back together saying, "He's fallen for Theresa yet part of him still loves Liberty," he said.
+"He sees her sing at Chez Chez and it's clear he's still smitten." he confirmed that he and Liberty were going to get back together saying, "He's fallen for Theresa yet part of him still loves Liberty," he said.
 "They share a kiss and it looks like they're secretly back on."
 Vye finished saying that Ethan's actions could end badly.
 Ethan got his comeuppance on 22 July 2011.